ahmetaliozdemir/twitch-discord-botexample/readme.md

-# Welcome This is an example of running a binary bot.
+# Welcome This is an example of running double bot.
 ## Setup